maxmind/mod_maxminddb/README.md

 All data is provided as a string bound to the specified Apache environment variable.
 Floating point numbers are provided to five digits after the decimal place.
-All integers types except 128-bit integers are provides as decimal.
+All integers types except 128-bit integers are provided as decimal.
 128-bit integers are returned as hexadecimal.
 Booleans are returned as "0" for false and "1" for true.